-- 3.1 The Charity's financial performance was satisfactory in 2018-19.
-Charitable donations decreased by 13.3% to £344,500 (2018: £397,547).
-This decrease was not wholly unexpected in light of uncertainties created by the U.K's planned withdrawal from the E.U. - 3.2 The total income will allow FMLC to continue its current output for the foreseeable future and the Charity is also able to draw on its reserves, as detailed below, in pursuit of meeting its key performance indicators.
-Total costs decreased by 7.9% to £359,901 (2018: £390,961) with almost the entirety of this amount (£354,013) related to the direct costs of the upholding and proper administration of the law and the advancement of education. - 3.3 FMLC is a small charity, which spends most of its income on salaries in order to fulfil its remit which requires extensive legal research, analysis and writing, as detailed above.
+- 3.1 The Charity's financial performance was satisfactory in 2019-20.
+Charitable donations increased by 5.2% to £362,500 (2019: £344,500). - 3.2 The total income will allow FMLC to continue its current output for the foreseeable future and the Charity is also able to draw on its reserves, as detailed below, in pursuit of meeting its key performance indicators.
+Total costs decreased by 6.6% to £336,111 (2019: £359,901) with almost the entirety of this amount (£329,356) related to the direct costs of the upholding and proper administration of the law and the advancement of education. - 3.3 FMLC is a small charity, which spends most of its income on salaries to fulfil its remit which requires extensive legal research, analysis and writing, as detailed above, together with a sound operational base.
 A majority of FMLC's donors are in the same line of business, being mostly law firms and trade associations, so an unforeseen event which has an impact on the business of one of the Charity's donors is likely similarly to affect other donors.
 FMLC raises funds once a year.
 If a large number of donors were to withdraw or reduce their support in any one year, FMLC's operating budget for that year would be adversely affected to a very significant degree without reserve funds.
-The reserves are intended to cover the costs of FMLC until the next fundraising round in the expectation that, over the year, the Charity will be successful in finding alternative sources of support. - 3.4 The reserve funds are also intended to cover the costs of strategic planning to mitigate key risks identified in FMLC's risk register, as detailed below in Section Four. - 3.5 FMLC's Trustees have agreed the FMLC reserves policy which is to hold in reserve funds approximately equal to at least one year's expenses of up to £400,000 to cover the risk of unforeseen events and meet the needs of cash flow in the event of a reduction in donations.
-At the year-end total reserves were £636,745, giving a reserves surplus of approximately £236,745 which is 1.6% less than in the previous year.
-The Charity continues to keep its reserves policy under regular review.
-In 2019 it was given notice to quit its premises at the Bank owing to a planned refurbishment.
-The Charity has secured new premises free of rent charge which it will occupy in due course but the transfer will have associated costs-including the procurement of technology-which it plans to meet from reserves.
-This is likely to result in a reduction of the reserves surplus over the period of the next year.
+The reserves are intended to cover the costs of FMLC until the next fundraising round in